MenxLi/metadent-app/doc/py-tools-use-case.md

 driver = LocalDriver(image_dir="/local/images", meta_dir="/local/meta")

 with connect(driver) as db:
-    # here also applies the crop box to the image and polygon coordinates,
+    # here also applies the crop box to the image and polygon coordinates
-    # if the crop field is available in the datapoint label
+    # (if the crop field is available in the datapoint label)
     dp = db.load("demo-0001").apply_crop()

 html = render_datapoint_html(dp)